dart-lang/language/resources/type-system/inference.md

 instance variable declaration), and similarly for setters overriding getters, fields, etc.

-A getter, setter or field which overrides/implements only a getter is inferred to have the type taken from the overridden getter result type.
+The return type of a getter, parameter type of a setter or type of a field which overrides/implements only a getter is inferred to be the result type of the overridden getter.

-A getter, setter or field which overrides/implements only a setter is inferred to have the type taken from the overridden setter parameter.
+The return type of a getter, parameter type of a setter or type of a field which overrides/implements only a setter is inferred to be the parameter type of the overridden setter.

-A getter which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden getter result type.
+The return type of a getter which overrides/implements both a setter and a getter is inferred to be the result type of the overridden getter.

-A setter which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden setter parameter type.
+The parameter type of a setter which overrides/implements both a setter and a getter is inferred to be the parameter type of the overridden setter.

-A final field which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden getter result type.
+The type of a final field which overrides/implements both a setter and a getter is inferred to be the result type of the overridden getter.

-A non-final field which overrides/implements both a setter and a getter is inferred to have the type taken from the overridden setter parameter type if this type is the same as the return type of the overridden getter (if the types are not the same then inference fails with an error).
+The type of a non-final field which overrides/implements both a setter and a getter is inferred to be the parameter type of the overridden setter if this type is the same as the return type of the overridden getter (if the types are not the same then inference fails with an error).

 Note that overriding a field is addressed via the implicit induced getter/setter pair (or just getter in the case of a final field).

+Note that `late` fields are inferred exactly as non-`late` fields.
+However, unlike normal fields, the initializer for a `late` field may reference `this`.

+## Function literal return type inference.

+Function literals which are inferred in an empty typing context (see below) are inferred using the declared type for all of their parameters.
+If a parameter has no declared type, it is treated as if it was declared with type `dynamic`.
+Inference for each returned expression in the body of the function literal is done in an empty typing context (see below).

+Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as follows.
+Each parameter is assumed to have its declared type if present, or the type taken from the corresponding parameter (if any) from the typing context if not present.
+The return type of the context function type is used at several points during inference.
+We refer to this type as the **imposed return type schema**.
+Inference for each returned or yielded expression in the body of the function literal is done using a context type derived from the imposed return type schema as follows:
+  - If the function expression is neither `async` nor a generator, then the context type is the imposed return type.
+  - If the function expression is declared `async*` and the imposed return type is of the form `Stream<S>` for some `S`, then the context type is `S`.
+  - If the function expression is declared `sync*` and the imposed return type is of the form `Iterable<S>` for some `S`, then the context type is `S`.
+  - Otherwise the context type is `FutureOr<flatten(T)>` where `T` is the imposed return type.

+In order to infer the return type of a function literal, we first infer the **actual returned type** of the function literal.

+The actual returned type of a function literal with an expression body is the inferred type of the expression body, using the local type inference algorithm described below with a typing context as computed above.

+The actual returned type of a function literal with a block body is computed as follows.
+Let `T` be `Never` if every control path through the block exits the block without reaching the end of the block, as computed by the **definite completion** analysis specified elsewhere.
+Let `T` be `Null` if any control path reaches the end of the block without exiting the block, as computed by the **definite completion** analysis specified elsewhere.
+Let `K` be the typing context for the function body as computed above from the imposed return type schema.
+  - For each `return e;` statement in the block, let `S` be the inferred type of `e`, using the local type inference algorithm described below with typing context `K`, and update `T` to be `UP(flatten(S), T)` if the enclosing function is `async`, or `UP(S, T)` otherwise.
+  - For each `return;` statement in the block, update `T` to be `UP(Null, T)`.
+  - For each `yield e;` statement in the block, let `S` be the inferred type of `e`, using the local type inference algorithm described below with typing context `K`, and update `T` to be `UP(S, T)`.
+  - If the enclosing function is marked `sync*`, then for each `yield* e;` statement in the block, let `S` be the inferred type of `e`, using the local type inference algorithm described below with a typing context of `Iterable<K>`; let `E` be the type such that `Iterable<E>` is a super-interface of `S`; and update `T` to be `UP(E, T)`.
+  - If the enclosing function is marked `async*`, then for each `yield* e;` statement in the block, let `S` be the inferred type of `e`, using the local type inference algorithm described below with a typing context of `Stream<K>`; let `E` be the type such that `Stream<E>` is a super-interface of `S`; and update `T` to be `UP(E, T)`.

+The **actual returned type** of the function literal is the value of `T` after all `return` and `yield` statements in the block body have been considered.

+Let `T` be the **actual returned type** of a function literal as computed above.
+Let `R` be the greatest closure of the typing context `K` as computed above.
+If `T <: R` then let `S` be `T`.
+Otherwise, let `S` be `R`.
+The inferred return type of the function literal is then defined as follows:
+  - If the function literal is marked `async` then the inferred return type is `Future<flatten(S)>`.
+  - If the function literal is marked `async*` then the inferred return type is `Stream<S>`.
+  - If the function literal is marked `sync*` then the inferred return type is `Iterable<S>`.
+  - Otherwise, the inferred return type is `S`.

+## Local return type inference.

+A local function definition which has no explicit return type is subject to the same return type inference as a function expression with no typing context.
+During inference of the function body, any recursive calls to the function are treated as having return type `dynamic`.

+In Dart code which has opted into the NNBD semantics, local function body inference is changed so that the local function name is not considered *available* for inference while performing inference on the body.
+As a result, any recursive calls to the function for which the result type is required for inference to complete will no longer be treated as having return type `dynamic`, but will instead result in an inference failure.

 ## Local type inference

-When types are omitted on local variable declarations and function expressions, or when type arguments are omitted from literal expressions, constructor invocations, or generic function invocations, then local type inference is used to fill in the missing type information.
+When type annotations are omitted on local variable declarations and function literals, or when type arguments are omitted from literal expressions, constructor invocations, or generic function invocations, then local type inference is used to fill in the missing type information.
 Local type inference is also used as part of top-level inference as described above, in order to infer types for initializer expressions.
 In order to uniformly treat use of local type inference in top-level inference and in method body inference, it is defined with respect to a set of *available* variables as defined above.
 Note however that top-level inference never depends on method body inference, and so method body inference can be performed as a subsequent step.
 If this order of inference is followed, then method body inference should never fail due to a reference to an *unavailable* variable, since local variable declarations can always be traversed in an appropriate statically pre-determined order.